top of page

 Simulation-based training for real-world response

-AOIFA’s preparedness work supports immersive, scenario-based training that helps first responders, dispatch teams, schools, hospitals, mental health providers, outreach programs, and partner agencies strengthen communication and coordination under real-world conditions.
+AOIFA’s preparedness work supports immersive, scenario-based training that helps first responders, dispatch teams, schools, hospitals, mental health providers, outreach programs, and partner agencies strengthen communication and coordination when it matters most.

 Right pointing arrow meant as a bullet point